maxdarque/up-graphql-yoga-server-example/README.md

 }
 ```

-**Apex Up** references package.json and the `build` and `start` commands.
+**Apex Up** references the `build` and `start` commands in package.json.
 So you will need to edit the script section of your package.json file so that `start` runs the compiled Javascript code.

 ```json
 "scripts": {